When a Patron is in Crisis

 TRAINING A TEAM?

-When staff are trained together in mental health response and trauma-informed approaches, situations are less likely to escalate and staff respond more consistently and confidently.
+When the whole team is trained in mental health response and trauma-informed approaches, situations are less likely to escalate and staff respond more consistently and confidently.

 Multi-seat discounts are automatically calculated in the cart.